Updated: September 22, 2018

-I told them that back when I started blogging in 2007, invitations for bloggers to come in media events, product launching, restaurant openings and the like came only once or twice a month – and that’s usually because the PR contact is a close friend.
+I told them that back when I started blogging in 2007, invitations for bloggers to come to media events, product launching, restaurant openings, and the like came only once or twice a month.
+And that’s usually because the PR contact is a close friend.

-But five years later, bloggers are now considered part of media (the “new media”) in the Philippines, and bloggers today can receive as much as five event invitations everyday because most of us are now part of the media database of PR firms.
+But five years later, in 2012, bloggers are now considered part of media (the “new media”) in the Philippines.
+And bloggers today can receive as much as five event invitations everyday because most of us are now part of the media database of PR firms.

 Did you know that bloggers were already very active on Twitter back in 2007?
-That’s years ahead before Philippine brands and local traditional media started using it regularly.
+That was years before Philippine brands and local traditional media started using it regularly.

-I shared that fact because I believe that most, if not all bloggers, have been, still, and will always be, early adopters to Web 2.0 technology.
+I also claimed that I believe most, if not all bloggers, have been, still, and will always be – early adopters to Web 2.0 technology.

-And that has put us, bloggers, at the forefront of digital and social media marketing – which consequently led some of us to pursue a career in this field and “cross over” to become PR practitioners as well in recent years.
+And this puts us, bloggers, at the forefront of digital and social media marketing, which consequently led some of us to pursue a career in this field.
+A lot of bloggers “crossed over” to become PR practitioners as well in recent years.

-Through that phenomenon, if you can call it that, the local blogging population grew and flourished – which subsequently gave birth to an online subculture that has brought us closer as a community.
+Through that phenomenon, if you can call it that, the local blogging population grew and flourished.
+Subsequently, this gave birth to an online subculture that has brought us closer as a community.

-And joining us in that journey were public relations, marketing and advertising firms who had the foresight to the “age of social media”, most of whom we now consider partners, colleagues, and more importantly, friends.
+Joining us in that journey were public relations, marketing, and advertising firms who had the foresight to the “age of social media”.
+Most of whom we now consider partners, colleagues, and more importantly, friends.

 How should PR practitioners relate to bloggers today?